CelestialSoftworks/Fusion/README.md

 * **User-friendly:** Modern UI with **easy-to-use interface and navigation**
 * **Regular updates:** Updated frequently with **new features, fixes, and improvements**.
 * **Community support:** Join our Discord community for **support, feedback, and suggestions**.
+> **Disclaimer:** While Fusion bypasses anti-cheat detections, using certain features such as kill all or aura kill in public servers increases your risk of being reported by players and manually banned by game moderators.
+We are not responsible if your account gets banned.

 ## Supported Games

 * **Site 006 Roleplay**
 * **SCP: Roleplay** (coming soon)

-## Disclaimer

-While Fusion bypasses anti-cheat detections, using certain features such as kill all or aura kill in public servers increases your risk of being reported by players and manually banned by game moderators.
-We are not responsible if your account gets banned.

 ## License